-New York Jury convicts man who starved, branded women in sex cult
+New York jury convicts man who starved, branded women in sex cult

 Prosecutors also said that, years before creating DOS, Raniere began a sexual relationship with a 15-year-old girl.
 The child pornography charges stem from explicit pictures he took of the girl, who went on to become one of his inner circle of DOS slaves.

-Raniere’s lawyer, Marc Agnifilo, had told jurors in his closing arguments on Monday that no women were ever forced to do anything against their will.
+Agnifilo, had told jurors in his closing arguments on Monday that no women were ever forced to do anything against their will.

 Other members of Nxivm, which is pronounced “nexium,” were charged alongside Raniere, and have all pleaded guilty.
 They include Nxivm president Nancy Salzman; her daughter, Lauren Salzman, who testified as the prosecution’s star witness; actress Allison Mack; and Seagram liquor heiress Claire Bronfman.